yosbit/nagios-plugins/README/README_check_time.md

 [![Donate](https://www.paypalobjects.com/en_US/IL/i/btn/btn_donateCC_LG.gif)](https://paypal.me/yosbit)
 ## Description:
-Script for nagios to check time against NTP servers, then automaticly correct the time and date, if offset is abouve or bellow threshold levels.
+Script for nagios to check time against a NTP servers, and fixing the time automaticly if needed.
-You can add multi NTP servers with comma separated
+You can use comma separated to use more than one server.

 ## Auther:
 Yossi Bitton yosbit@gmail.com